Application Requirements for a New Research Study

 - Course Grades (e.g. course title, final grade)

 - Protection of Human Rights.
 Delineate the procedures which will be used to ensure that the rights of research participants to confidentiality and freedom from harm will be protected, including the storage of the information collected.
 If the home language is other than English, the researcher is responsible for providing translations.
 Consent/Assent forms must be returned from every participant or parent/guardian (if participant is under the age of 18) and kept on file by the researcher.
 Consent forms must be collected for each year of primary data collection.
 ODA may ask for signed copies of the consent forms for auditing purposes at any point in the study.
-The express written active consent is required for each research participant or the parent/guardian of students participants who are younger than 18 years of age.
+The expressed written active consent is required for each research participant (including district staff, teachers, and or the parent/guardian of students participants who are younger than 18 years of age).
 No person may participate in the study without consent forms.
 The consent letter must include specific content that is listed in the FAQ section (see below).
+All consent forms should be collected and stored electronically and shared with the research team once data collection has been completed.
 In general, university IRB forms comply with these required elements.
 If you plan to offer remuneration for research participation, please note that Massachusetts public employees are limited to cash or gifts of no more than $50 and that students may not be given any remuneration.

 - Impact of Results and Plans for Reporting the Results.
-Explicitly state the impact and expected benefits of the research to education in general, and usefulness in promoting educational excellence in the Boston Public Schools.
+Explicitly state the impact and expected benefits of the research to education in general, and BPS, specifically.
 In particular, the researcher should indicate how this research will benefit the schools and improve teaching and learning.
 Specific mention should be made to the planned contributions of this research to the sponsoring department.
 Plans for publication and dissemination of results must also be clearly stated.
 Boston Public Schools will not be named as the source of the data in the study, unless special approval is received from ODA prior to the publication and dissemination of any report.

-- Research tools: All research tools must be submitted at the time of review.
+- All research tools must be submitted at the time of review.
 These materials include but are not limited to the following: